lin6echo/Linux/LinuxFoundationXLFS101x.md

 </center>
 </div>

-### Removable media: the /media, /run and /mnt Directories
+<b> Removable media: the /media, /run and /mnt Directories

 One often uses removable media, such as USB drives, CDs and DVDs.
 To make the material accessible through the regular filesystem, it has to be mounted at a convenient location.
 Most Linux systems are configured so any removable media are automatically mounted when the system notices something has been plugged in.